James Madison Memorial Fellowship Foundation: History

 As part of the bicentennial celebration of the U.S. Constitution, the Education Committee of the Commission on the Bicentennial of the United States Constitution, chaired by Senator Edward M. Kennedy, proposed the creation of a fellowship program for the purpose of improving teaching about the Constitution in secondary schools.
 Senator Kennedy and several other Senate colleagues successfully passed the law which created the Foundation.
 Public Law 99-591 establishing the James Madison Memorial Fellowship Foundation was signed by President Ronald Reagan on October 30, 1986.
 The primary function of the Foundation is to administer a fellowship program encouraging graduate study of the U.S. Constitution.
 The Foundation is governed by a thirteen-member Board of trustees appointed to six year terms by the President.
-President Reagan appointed the first members of the Board of Trustees in 1988.
+President Reagan appointed the first members of the board of trustees in 1988.
 In November of that same year, the Board of Trustees elected Senator Edward M. Kennedy as the first Chairman of the Board for the Foundation and Senator Orrin G. Hatch, Treasurer.
 In 1990, the Board of Trustees named retired Commandant of the U.S. Coast Guard, Admiral Paul A. Yost Jr. as the first president of the James Madison Memorial Foundation.
 The Foundation awarded its inaugural class of 48 James Madison Fellows in 1992.
 The James Madison Foundation continues to conduct yearly nationwide competitions for the award of James Madison Fellowships.
 Generally, one Fellowship per state is awarded each year as funding is available.
 Upon receiving their master's degree, James Madison Fellows complete a teaching obligation to fulfill the requirements of their fellowship.
 The Foundation operates from an endowment, initially funded by the federal government.
 The Foundation receives donations from private citizens, corporations, and foundations to expand the fellowship program throughout the nation.

 Governance

-The Foundation has a Board of Trustees made up of thirteen members.
-Twelve members are appointed for six-year terms by the President of the United States.
-The law specifies that two members of the Senate, two members of the House of Representatives, two members of the federal judiciary, one governor, two members of the general public, and three members from the academic community serve on the board.
-The Secretary of Education serves as an ex-officio member.
-With the exception of the federal judges and the Secretary of Education, the board is evenly divided between political parties.
-In 2009, Senator John Cornyn, of Texas, was elected Chairman of the Board of Trustees to replace Senator Kennedy who had recently died.
+The Foundation has a Board of Trustees.
 Daily operations of the Foundation are directed by a president and a small staff.
 In 2010, Lewis F. Larsen was appointed President of the Foundation, replacing Paul A. Yost Jr., who retired as president after serving since 1990.
 The Foundation's office is located in Alexandria, Virginia.